 A mock trial or focus group typically involves the observation of small group deliberation, based on the presentation of testimony that closely approximates an actual trial.
 By analyzing what mock jurors find significant, meaningful or memorable about the case, we can develop early stage profiles about whether certain attitudes and experiences are likely to be pro-plaintiff or pro-defense and helps us to advise the trial team on the effectiveness of their argument and ways to improve.

-Mock jury data can be gathered in various ways, including full trial simulations, shadow juries, focus groups, online mock juries and telephone surveys.
+Mock jury data can be gathered in various ways, including full trial simulations, shadow juries, focus groups and online mock juries.
 At certain times, we favor some of these methods and/or combine two or more types of exercises in order to gain the fullest data set to prepare for a trial.
 It depends on the complexity and value of the case.